slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We don't make movies to make money; We make money to make more movies.' -- Walt Disney*

 <!--
+You cannot save your way to wealth.

 nearly free stuff: books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.

+money is merely an arbitrary store of value.
+It is not value itself.
+Money is not the cause of wealth in one’s life.
+It is the effect.
+Money is inherently neutral.
+It’s merely a vessel for the exchange of experience between two people.
+You make your money by creating experiences for others.
 -->